 Context is central to any causal explanations.
 From a realist perspective, the mechanisms through which social programmes work will only operate if certain contextual circumstances are present (Pawson and Tilley 1997).
-It seeks to mediate between, on the one hand, a positivist approach that holds that context is a source of bias to be eliminated from evaluations (i.e., RCTs) in the search for 'context-free' laws and generalizable principles or norms and, on the other hand, a constructivist account which holds that context is everything and that every context is unique.
+It seeks to mediate between, on the one hand, a positivist approach that holds that context is a source of bias to be eliminated from evaluations (i.e. RCTs) in the search for 'context-free' laws and generalizable principles or norms and, on the other hand, a constructivist account which holds that context is everything and that every context is unique.
+Realism argues that context can be considered as the route to middle-range causal explanations.
 Following Boudon (2014), while it is not possible to make generalisations about what constitutes 'context' in isolation, it is possible to form generalizable, middle range causal explanations about the ways in which contexts interact with mechanisms to produce outcomes.